Ray Burn Photography - Brighton Photographer - BurnImage

 So this is another example of the documentary and street photography genres fusing:

-Hanoi Blade Sharpening Man - Documentary and Street Photography - Cultural and Geographic Fusion
+Hanoi - Cultural and Geographic Fusion - 1 of 2

-Hanoi Health and Safety - Documentary and Street Photography - Cultural and Geographic Fusion
+Hanoi - Cultural and Geographic Fusion - 2 of 2

 5. Pure Documentary Photography